top of page

 Goal-based engagement

-The outcomes I commit to are guaranteed.
-In the unlikely event I fail to deliver, I’ll do whatever it takes to make things right, including redoing the work at no extra cost, giving you a partial refund, or even a full refund, if I feel that’s the appropriate resolution.
+In the unlikely event I fail to deliver, I’ll do whatever it takes to make things right, whether redoing the work at no extra cost or giving you a partial or full refund.

 Looking for something else?